The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Impact of stellar variability and star spots

 Fortunately, a large body of data has now been gathered on the variability of HD 189733 and the characteristics of its spots, and we are in a position to introduce corrections for these effects and assess their uncertainty in a much more solid way than was possible in earlier studies.

-We describe below how the spot corrections are calculated and implemented.
+We describe below how the spot corrections are calculated and implemented\footnote{We do not apply spot corrections to the MIPS data at 24 \micron, since they are negligible for that dataset compared to other sources of uncertainty.}.
 It is necessary to delve in some details, since they constitute a dominant source of uncertainty on the final transmission spectrum.